kyma-project/kyma/resources/dex/README.md

 For the list of static Dex users and clients, as well as the information about the connectors that delegate authentication to external identity providers, see the [dex-config-map.yaml](templates/dex-config-map.yaml) file.

-Kyma Dex is exposed using Ingress and can be accessed https://dex.kyma.local.
+Kyma Dex is exposed using the [Istio VirtualService](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#VirtualService) feature.
+Access Dex at  `https://dex.kyma.local`.